-- Final discussion with the managers to confirm the overall findings of the audit and the rating. - In case of a Hired Labour audit, the meeting should include a worker representative in case of a producer group certification a producer representative.
-If these representatives are present for only part of the meeting, they are informed at the very least a summary of non-conformities and proposed corrective actions. - In critical cases the auditor can decide not to disclose the complete audit report and all findings in detail to the management since it may contain critical information received from workers. - Key findings necessary improvements to correct fields of non-compliance are discussed and the list of planned corrective actions updated accordingly.
+- Final discussion with the managers to confirm the overall findings of the audit and the rating. - In critical cases the auditor can decide not to disclose the complete audit report and all findings in detail to the management since it may contain critical information received from workers. - Key findings necessary improvements to correct fields of non-compliance are discussed and the list of planned corrective actions updated accordingly.
 The operator is informed on additional documents or information to be handed in. - If ready, the preliminary audit report is signed by the auditor and by the operator to confirm information is correct.
-At least, the audited operation receives a written list of non-conformities and proposed corrective actions.
+At least, the audited operation receives a written list of non-conformities and proposed corrective actions. - Management shall have a process in place to communicate a summary of the certification outcome to key beneficiaries (workers in case of Hired Labour operations, and producers plus possibly workers in case of producer organisations); as part of the process worker representatives can be invited to the exit meeting.